Academy ›

 - Match sample/demonstration.
 If you show the product in a video, the delivered item must match.

 Critically, these guarantees are automatic and cannot be excluded by your refund policy.
-A "no refunds, no exceptions" policy is illegal in Australia.
-The ACL trumps your store policy every time.
+A "no refunds, no exceptions" policy is illegal in most jurisdictions.
+Statutory consumer rights trump your store policy every time.

-A refund policy that complies with ACL covers four scenarios:
+A refund policy that complies with consumer protection law across major markets covers four scenarios:

 - Major problem (you must offer refund or replacement).
 Product is unsafe, significantly different from description, would not have been bought if defect was known, or significantly fails to do what it should.